itsWill/Blog/app/articles/writing_a_compiler.md

 };
 ```

 Some identifiers are special however and are reserved keywords.
 These are identifiers like `while`, `var`, `if`, `string`, `bool`, `true`, etc..
-Therefore when we read an indentifier we check wether it's a reserved keyword if it is we add the token corresponding to the keyword else we just add an identifier token.
+Therefore when we read an identifier we check whether it's a reserved keyword if it is we add the token corresponding to the keyword else we just add an identifier token.

 The data structure that we use to store the keywords is then a global map from their identifier value to the corresponding token object.